-Presentations made by senior figures from some of the giants of the pharma world during a Bradford event dedicated to enrolling greater numbers of NHS patients into clinical trials are now available online.
+KEY PRESENTATIONS made by senior figures representing some of the giants of the pharma world during a Bradford event dedicated to enrolling greater numbers of NHS patients onto experimental clinical trials across the globe can now be viewed online.

 Representatives from GSK, AstraZeneca, Sanofi Aventis and IQVIA met with clinical and research staff at Bradford Teaching Hospital NHS Foundation Trust’s (BTHFT) popular Research Industry Facing Day.